-This tutorial provides an introductory text to DEVS (often referred to as Classic DEVS nowadays) through the use of a simple model in the domain of traffic lights.
-We start from a simple autonomous traffic light, which is incrementally extended up to a trafficlight with policeman interaction.
+This tutorial provides an introductory text to DEVS (often referred to as Classic DEVS) using a simple model in the domain of traffic lights.
+This paper is a revised version of a similar paper accompanying our tutorial at the 2017 Winter Simulation Conference Proceedings (Van Tendeloo and Vangheluwe 2017a).
+We start from a simple autonomous traffic light, incrementally extended up to a trafficlight with policeman interaction.
 Each increment serves to introduce a new component of the DEVS formalism and the corresponding (informal) semantics.
+It is accompagnied by an example implementation in PythonPDEVS (Van Tendeloo and Vangheluwe 2016), though the concepts are equally applicable to other tools.